r23/MyOOS/blog/wordpress/wp-content/plugins/wp-piwik/readme.txt

 This plugin adds a Piwik stats site to your WordPress dashboard.
 It's also able to add the Piwik tracking code to your blog using wp_footer.

-**You need a running Piwik (at least 2.0.2) installation** and at least view access to your stats.
-Also PHP 5 or higher is strictly required.
+You need a running **Piwik 2.0.2 or higher** installation and at least view access to your stats.
+Also **PHP 5.3 or higher** is strictly required.

 Look at the [Piwik website](http://piwik.org/) to get further information about Piwik.